meghakalia/kalman_sensor_fusion/READMe.md

+# Kalman Filter for Sensor Fusion

-# IMU-Based Orientation Estimation 📐
+## IMU-Based Orientation Estimation 📐

 This repository contains Python scripts to estimate the **3D orientation (Yaw, Pitch, Roll)** of a device using **gyroscope and accelerometer data**, and compares the performance of different estimation methods.